brentp/vcfassoc/README.md

 1:258064(rs3091)    | 0.1863   | G/C      | 0.427           | 0.1207..1.5090   |-1.321  | 0.206           | 0.202           | 30
 1:258091(rs3092)    | 0.438    | A/G      | 0.730           | 0.3294..1.6175   |-0.776  | 0.473           | 0.6             | 30

-Where the `p_chi_*` columns are the result of running a chisq test under the additive or dominant models and `pvalue` is for the specified model under logistic regression. the `OR_CI` is the 95% confidence interval for the odds-ratio of genotype.
+Where the `p_chi_*` columns are the result of running a chisq test under the additive or dominant (and now recessive) models. `pvalue` is for the specified model under logistic regression. the `OR_CI` is the 95% confidence interval for the odds-ratio of genotype from the model.

 The INFO column from the VCF and contingency table for the chisq test are also printed, but not shown here.